top of page

 The Mock Exam - additional details

-The mock test is a good opportunity for pupils to familiarise themselves with the test environment and also get used to the format of the tests.
-It is not mandatory for those wishing to go to grammar school to sit the mock test but it is an ideal opportunity to ascertain if your child is going to have a chance of being successful in the selection process.
+The mock test is a good opportunity for pupils to familiarise themselves with the test environment.
+It is not mandatory for those wishing to go to grammar school to sit the mock test but for the girls, it is an ideal opportunity to ascertain if your child is going to have a chance of being successful in the selection process.

-Plymouth High School and Devonport High School for Girls run the mock test differently and after the test a letter will be sent to parents informing you of how your child scored in the test - broken down as follows:
+Plymouth High School and Devonport High School for Girls run the mock test differently and after the test a letter will be sent to parents informing you of how your child scored - broken down as follows:

 English comprehension (Standardised Score)